|

 76. scar

-a mark left (usually on the skin) by the healing of injured tissue
+a mark left by the healing of injured tissue

 My skin healed, though I still have scars on my shoulders and back.